Inside: This is how to talk about your teenage daughter about dating.

 Here’s What I Want My Teenage Daughters To Know About Dating

-Sometimes you will date someone who is older, has more experience, or may seem more popular than you are, but that doesn’t mean you have to catch up on his terms.
+Sometimes you will date someone older, has more experience, or may seem more popular than you are, but that doesn’t mean you have to catch up on his terms.
 Anyone who wants to date you conditionally – for sex, on drugs or alcohol, as a conquest – is in the relationship for the wrong reasons.
 And if they threaten to break up if you don’t comply?
 Then you have your answer.
 Remember, you always have a choice.
 You can never go back in time, but you can always wait until tomorrow.

 Talk about how you feel about sex, parties, drugs, and other important issues.
 Set physical boundaries so there are no questions about where you stand.
 Take the time to understand how you feel, both physically and emotionally.
 Do you feel safe?
 Cared for?
 Nervous?
 Scared?
 Take all those feelings seriously.
 It may feel awkward, but if you can’t discuss these things with a partner, you definitely shouldn’t be doing them.